Skip to content

 Suitable when files are stored in MinIO, AWS S3, or other compatible object storage.

-If you are ready to configure buckets, credentials, policy group rules, and user/team bindings, go directly to the S3 / MinIO / R2 storage policy tutorial.
+For buckets, credentials, CORS, upload/download modes, and policy-group routing, see the S3 / MinIO / R2 storage policy tutorial.

 remote